What are the signs and symptoms of substance abuse and addiction?

 - Taking a recreational drug causes a rush of the hormone dopamine in the brains that triggers feelings of pleasure.
 Your brains retain these feelings and want them repeated.

-- If you become addicted, the substance takes on the same meaning as other survival behaviour such as eating and drinking.
+- If you become addicted, the substance takes on the same meaning as other survival behavior such as eating and drinking.

 - Changes in your brain meddle with your capacity to think clearly, to exercise good judgment, guide your action and feel normal without drugs.